-The orgayana active challenge is all about finding new ways to do exercise in the three essential disciplines: cardio, strenght and flexibility.
+It’s been repeated many times, that the best way to do exercise in all of the three essential disciplines: cardio, strenght and flexibility.
 But for us to really understand the importance of these essentials, we’ve teamed up with our collaborator, Body Temple and their experts to explain the why and the how.
 This week we look at Cardio – in the challenge and here: Diana Lim explains..

 The cardiovascular system, also known as the circulatory system, includes the heart, arteries, veins, capillaries and blood.
 Supplying oxygen to the body is the most essential function of the cardiovascular system.
 The benefits of regular cardio activity include improved heart health, a lowered risk of type 2 diabetes, increased energy, better sleep and weight management.